bkmi/tmnre/README.md

 # Truncated Marginal Neural Ratio Estimation

 This repository is the official implementation of the experiments from Truncated Marginal Neural Ratio Estimation, published in NeurIPS 2021.
 Read the preprint on [arxiv](https://arxiv.org/abs/2107.01214).
 The underlying algorithm implementation is called [swyft](https://github.com/undark-lab/swyft) and we perform experiments with [sbi](https://github.com/mackelab/sbi) and a forked version of [sbibm](https://github.com/bkmi/sbibm).
+The DOI links to results data which are explained below; they are generally unnecessary to use this repository.

 ## Setup